lresh1/GES778_luisresh/README.md

 ## Welcome to my Github Pages site for class GES 778!

-Below are links to homeworks and projecs.
+Below are links to homeworks and projects.